EU Sanctions against Russia over Ukraine crisis

-The Second World War lasted from 1939 to 1945, involved all of the great powers, as well as the vast majority of world's nations.
-It is not only the deadliest war in human history, but it also altered the political alignment and social structure of the world.
+WWII lasted from 1939 to 1945, involved all of the great powers, and vast majority of world's nations.
+It was the deadliest war in human history, and altered the political alignment and social structure of the world.
 Around 75 million people died in this war, including about 20 million military personnel and 40 million civilians.
-At the end of the WWII, Third Reich, Japanese and Italian Empires collapsed, United Nations was created, and United States and the Soviet Union emerged as superpowers.
+At the end of the WWII, Third Reich, Japanese and Italian Empires collapsed, UN was created, and the US and the Soviet Union emerged as superpowers.

 World War 2 Timeline

 The Second World War was fought from 1939 to 1945 in Europe and, during much of the 1930s and 1940s, in Asia.
 The war in Europe began in earnest on September 1, 1939 with the invasion of Poland by Nazi Germany, and concluded on September 2, 1945, with the official surrender of the last Axis nation, Japan.
 However, in Asia the war began earlier with Japanese interventions in China, and in Europe, the war ended earlier with the unconditional surrender of Germany on May 8, 1945.
 The conflict spilled over into Africa, included a handful of incidents in the Americas, and a series of major naval battles.